mdcollins05/srt-lang-detect/readme.md

 Automatically detect the language of the subtitles in a file and rename if necessary.

+This script can also change from 2 to 3 letter language codes or back.
+It will also re-number subtitle files if possible.
+(See the `--two-letter` or `--three-letter` arguments)

 ## Installation

 1. Clone the repo